makinacorpus/makina-states/README.rst

 - You can optionnaly tell which setup sls state and which top sms state to bootstrap.
 - See also https://github.com/makinacorpus/salt-project
 - You can safely use the script multiple times to install projects (even long first after installation)
+- In most case, if the script has run once, you can relaunch it and it may have enought information on the system to guess how to run itself, just verify the variables sum up at the beginning.

 ::